seegg/barebone-demo/README.md

 ## Using the store
 Import the hook and actions from where the store is defined.
-`useStore` uses a select function where the store is pass in as the argument and can be use for selecting specific properties from the store.
+`useStore` uses a select function where the store is pass in as the argument and can be use for narrowing down specific properties.

 Actions are not restricted to components and can be use anywhere.
 ```ts